2000A/100daysofDataEngg/README.md

 DATEPART(part, date) : can extract week, quarter and all day month year

-DATENAME(part, date) : To get Name like January, and for year and day they are numbers only but datatype is STRING only
+DATENAME(part, date) : To get Name like January, and for year and day they are numbers only but datatype is STRING only(extracts the part of date and names the part extracted for month say january, feburary like that)

 DATETRUNC(part, date) : To Truncate the part of date.
 -time part gets reset to 00 while day and month part reseted to 01.